 This post originally appeared in Campaign US

-Two brands that ranked in the top five of our US disrupters index were purchased by established industry leaders for billions of dollars.
-In July 2016, Unilever acquired the No. 1 ranked US disrupter, Dollar Shave Club, for a value of $1 billion in an effort to improve technology and expertise around its direct-to-consumer offering.
-Additionally, the No. 5 US disrupter, web retailer Jet.com was purchased for $3.3 billion by Walmart to jump-start e-commerce operations for the retail giant.
+Two brands that ranked in the top five of our US disruptors index were purchased by established industry leaders for billions of dollars.
+In July 2016, Unilever acquired the No. 1 ranked US disruptor, Dollar Shave Club, for a value of $1 billion in an effort to improve technology and expertise around its direct-to-consumer offering.
+Additionally, the No. 5 US disruptor, web retailer Jet.com was purchased for $3.3 billion by Walmart to jump-start e-commerce operations for the retail giant.
 These acquisitions illustrate how simplicity pays off for emerging companies.

 For example, Dollar Shave Club is reimagining the way consumers purchase razors.
 Its mail-order business model allows customers to sign up and select the number and frequency of razors they need for an affordable price.
 By creating simple, customized experiences, Dollar Shave Club has transformed the process of buying and using razors.
 The direct to consumer offering provides further utility beyond its core services by delivering a skin care line and other grooming products, providing additional convenience to users.